greg-raven/Uncommon-Sense/_posts/2015-09-06-freedom-of-commerce.md

 categories:
     - economics
     - liberty
-author: 'Friedrich August von Hayek'
+tag: 'Friedrich August von Hayek'
 ---

 To be controlled in our economic pursuits means to be controlled in everything.